Buildforce/Olingo-odata4-jpa-processorOld/jpa-tutorial/Tutorials/SpecialTopics/4-4-InstanceBasedAuthorizations.md

 ![JPA - OData Mapping](Images/ExampleByCountry.JPG)

 Feel free to use another user or to play around with the database entries.
-You can also have a look what happens with
+You can also have a look what happens with:

 `.../CompanyProtectedByCountries?$expand=Roles` or `.../Roles`.
 You will notice that `.../Roles` is not protected.
 In cases like this a user can see ids of Companies the user is not allowed to see.
 Depending on the use case this may be a problem.
 Various solutions exists for this.
 Here some of them:
 1. Create a unique Id for Roles and hide the company id.